 BALLGAME

 ICHON, Alain and Marion P. HATCH, ARCHEOLOGIE DE SAUVETAGE DANS LA VALLEE DU RIO CHIXOY. no. 4, LOS ENCUENTROS.
 193 pages with plenty of illustrations.
-These reports are as good (if not better) than the Carnegie Institution of Washington monographs. $60.
+These reports are as good (if not better) than the Carnegie Institution of Washington monographs.
 Includes patolli game board (fig. 101), ballcourt (fig. 34), pottery, temple and palace architecture, tombs, and artifacts all pictured in drawings and/or photographs.
-No. 6147

 Crammed with information (English, Spanish), $100 all three volumes together.
 Vol. I, 600 p, Vol. II, 679 p, Vol. III, 808 p, covers OLMEC, Maya, Teotihuacan, Aztec, Bilbao (Cotzumalhuapa) art, iconography, archaeology, Tikal, Monte Alban, Belize, articles by HELLMUTH, Hammond on Belize, Merle Greene Robertson on Palenque, and scores of others.
 Kekchi myths, ballgame goal sculptures, The following reports are all in this volume of the International Congress of Americanists, Geneva.
-No. 6151

 D. Heydon, "What is the Significance of the Mexica Pyramid"